Geometry of knots in real projective $3$-space: Genus for knots in

-We see that the genus of an affine knot behaves differently from the Seifert genus of its lift.
-And that for most affine knots, the genus takes much smaller values than the Seifert genus of its lift.
-For example, if $T(p,q)$ is a torus knot, then its Seifert genus, is $(p-1)(q-1)/2$.
-The theorem above, shows that the actual value of the genus is not dependent on $p$ and $q$ and for almost all affine torus knots in $\mathbb{R}P^3$, the genus is much smaller than the Seifert genus of its lift.

-\begin{corollary} All knots of genus $1$ are non-affine. \end{corollary} Just like knots, any subset of $\mathbb{R}P^3$ has a notion of being affine or non-affine.\\ \begin{definition} We will call a torus $T^2$ in $\mathbb{R}P^3$ to be class-$1$ if it is the boundary of a tubular nbd of a class-$1 $knot. \end{definition} Clealy the inverse image of such a torus under $\pi$ is a connected torus in $S^3$.
-Thus for a knot embedded on a class-$1 $ torus, it is a good surface.
+\begin{corollary} All knots of genus $1$ are non-affine. \end{corollary} Just like knots, any subset of $\mathbb{R}P^3$ has a notion of being affine or non-affine.\\ \begin{definition} We will call a torus $T^2$ in $\mathbb{R}P^3$ to be class-$1$ if it is the boundary of a tubular neighborhood of a class-$1$ knot.
+In particular the boundary of the tubular neghbourhood of a projective unknot will be called a standard class-1 torus. \end{definition} Clealy the inverse image of such a torus under $h$ is a connected torus in $S^3$.
+Thus for a knot embedded in a class-$1$ torus, it is a good surface.
 Since every knot of genus $0$ is an unknot, a non-trivial knot embedded on a class-$1 $ torus has genus $1.$\\

-The homology of $T^2$ is $H_1(T^2,\mathbb{Z})\approx \mathbb{Z}\oplus \mathbb{Z}$.
-Any knot on the torus $T^2$ has a homology class of the form $(p,q)$ where $p$ and $q$ are coprime.
-A $(p,q)$ knot on a Heegaard torus as above, will intersect the projective plane at exactly $p$ points.
-Thus it is of class-0 exactly when $p$ is even.
-Since all these knots have genus 1, they must be non-affine. \textbf{Thus there are infinitely many class-$0 $ non-affine knots with genus $1.$ }